German Economic Review

 (Most cited articles published in 2008, 2009 and 2010.)

-Read the Special Issue on the Economics of Crime!
+Special Issue on the Economic Effects of Minimum Wages in Germany

 Special Issue on the Economics of Crime